vistle/vistle/module/insitu/InSitu/InSituModule.md

 The `keep_timesteps` flag controls whether the data from all timesteps is retained for rendering or if only the current/newest timestep can be displayed.

 FIXME
--simulation specific commands:
-	if we are connected, the simulation sets commands that will be send to the simulation when the status of the according parameter is changed (value does not matter).
+- simulation specific commands: if the module is connected, the simulation sets commands that will be sent to the simulation when the status of the according parameter is changed (value does not matter).

 Communication details
 ---------------------
--command shm-message-queue:
+- command shm-message-queue:
-	exchange information between SENSEI's Vistle-analysis-adapter and the module -recvFromSim shm-message-queue:
+	exchange information between SENSEI's Vistle-analysis-adapter and the module
+- recvFromSim shm-message-queue:
-	we receive vistle messages from the simulation and pass them to the manager as if the came from this module.
-Mainly used to add vistle objects to the pipeline.
+	we receive Vistle messages from the simulation and pass them to the manager as if the came from this module.
+Mainly used to add Vistle objects to the pipeline.